ShengranHu/IP_over_DNS/README.md

 # IP over DNS

 This project provide full IP connectivity through a local DNS resolver, allowing you to send recursive DNS queries.

-It also set up a HTTP proxy upon the DNS tunnel.
+It also sets up a HTTP proxy upon the DNS tunnel.

 ## Network Topology